osbdr/pre-commit-python-demo/README.md

      $ pip install pre-commit

-Non-administrative installation:
+### Non-administrative installation:

-    to upgrade: run again, to uninstall: pass uninstall to python does not work on platforms without symlink support (windows)
+To upgrade: run again, to uninstall: pass uninstall to python does not work on platforms without symlink support (windows)

     $ curl https://pre-commit.com/install-local.py | python -

-In a python project, add the following to your requirements.txt (or requirements-dev.txt):
+In a python project, add "pre-commit" to your requirements.txt (or requirements-dev.txt); it enables as within the command-line

     $ pre-commit